sarl/sarl/sarl-officialdoc/src/main/documentation/reference/Agent.md

 [:End:]

-[:eventnameref:] is the name of the events to wait for. [:guardref:] is the optional definition of a predicate that may be true for executing the [:statementref:].
+[:eventnameref:] is the name of the events to wait for.
+It could contains generic type declaration. [:guardref:] is the optional definition of a predicate that may be true for executing the [:statementref:].
 The statements are executed only if an event with the given name is received, __and__ if the guard is true.